Managing your pension pot

 Even if you can only afford to pay a little bit more at the moment, any extra contributions to your pension pot will help you build up your savings and give you the best chance of meeting your retirement goals.
 To change your contributions, contact IPSA.

 ✔ Are your savings invested in the right place?

 How your pension is invested can make a big difference.
 So, it’s important to make sure you’re invested in a way that reflects your circumstances and goals.

 We offer a variety of pension funds with varying levels of responsible investing approaches incorporated.
 You can find out more detail on responsible investing and the types of funds available on our ESG Hub.

 ✔ Look after your loved ones

 If you want to nominate or change who your pension savings should be paid to in the event of your death, you can do that by simply logging in to Manage Your Account and click on Nominate Beneficiaries.
-This will make it clear who you'd like the remainder of your savings to go to if you still have money left in your pension pot at that time.
+This will make it clear who you'd like your savings to go to if you still have money left in your pension pot at that time.
 The Legal & General Trustees have discretion as to who receives the money but they will take your wishes into account.

 ✔ Think about your retirement age